dustinhayes/JS-Unplugged/README.md

 ```

 #### Object iteration
 As mentioned in "Variables, Primitives, Loops, Conditionals & Comparisons", we have the `for in` loop.
 This loop allows us to iterate through all of the keys in an object.
+The next example prints all of the keys in the hash.

 ```javascript
 var o = {